StephanieUgwuanya/ClimateWins-Machine-Learning-Python-Part2/README.md

 • Random Search – Applied to test and optimise hyperparameters for machine learning models like random forests and deep learning.

+<h1>Datasets</h1>
+The following data sets were used for this project:

+1. Weather Conditions Dataset
+Kaggle Dataset - this dataset includes images of various weather conditions such as sunny, cloudy, rainy, and snowy.
+Download the dataset here

+2. European Historical Weather Data
+This dataset includes historical weather data from various European cities used for training and testing weather prediction models.

+3. Handwritten Digits (MNIST)
+The MNIST dataset was used to train and test handwriting recognition models.
+This dataset contains images of handwritten digits from 0 to 9.
+Download the dataset here

+Answers Dataset for Pleasant Weather Prediction Provided by Career Foundry, this dataset labels "pleasant" days as 1 and "unpleasant" days as 0.
+It was used to evaluate different machine learning models for predicting pleasant weather based on weather observations.
+(This dataset is proprietary and not publicly available for download.)